In the trucking industry, glider kit trucks are wildly popular, especially among the owner operator business owners and small fleet owners.

 These emission system issues can cost upwards of $20,000 to repair.
 If it isn’t a major malfunction, then often truckers report these vehicles nickel-and-diming them to death.

-Not to mention that these newer vehicles had an added cost of sometimes $13,000 compared to older engine styles.
-Owner-operators and small fleets could hardly afford to buy new trucks.
+The newer trucks had an added cost of sometimes $13,000.
+Owner operators and small fleets could hardly afford to buy new trucks.

 The majority of these breakdowns were related in some way to their new emission efficient engines and the surrounding plumbing.
 This came as no surprise to anyone who has been involved in trucking for any serious length of time.